ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Conclusions

 \section{Conclusions}

 The ASVspoof 2021 challenge was designed to foster progress in reliable automatic speaker verification, spoofing and deepfake detection in more realistic and practical scenarios.
-The challenge attracted submissions from 37 teams across the three tasks, each of whom submitted valid challenge scores and system descriptions.
+The challenge attracted submissions from 54 teams across the three tasks, each of whom submitted valid challenge scores, and 34 teams submitted the required system description.
 This paper provides an overview of the challenge datasets and an analysis of results.
 We also report an analysis of various data-related issues, in addition to new results for hidden data subsets.
 They reveal some challenge limitations, prompting ideas for future challenge editions.

 Results show that the transmission of speech data across real telephony systems in a logical access task causes only modest degradation to spoofing detection reliability and that estimates of performance from transmission across a local area network are as reliable as estimates from transmission across more geographically distant endpoints.
-Impacts on performance caused by compression effects in a deepfake task are also modest, but results show a lack of genearlisation to different source data.
+Impacts on performance caused by compression effects in a deepfake task are also modest, but results show a lack of generalisation to different source data.
 Data augmentation is common to all top-performing systems for both logical access and deepfake tasks.

 The physical access task appears to be the most challenging of the three, likely due to the mismatch between training and evaluation data.
 Results show the added difficulty when attacks are recorded with higher quality microphones and replayed with high-quality loudspeakers, both at a short distance from the talker and microphone respectively, or when the automatic speaker verification microphone is of lower quality.